krajniy/PizzaService/README.md

 The components diagram shows the internal components of the Application API.
 Here, the External Browser component represents the REST API that receives and responds to requests.
-This is the outside component. </br>
+This is the outsource component. </br>
-**PizzaController**: A controller component responsible for handling HTTP requests related to pizzas, such as getting the menu, searching for a pizza, and managing pizzas (CRUD operations) for the administrator.</br>
-**PizzeriaController**: A controller component responsible for handling HTTP requests related to pizzerias, such as getting a list of pizzerias, searching for a pizzeria by address, and managing pizzerias (CRUD operations) for the administrator.</br>
+**AdminController**: A controller component responsible for handling HTTP requests that requires authentication, such as getting the menu, searching for a pizza, and managing pizzas (CRUD operations), getting a list of pizzerias, searching for a pizzeria by address, and managing pizzerias (CRUD operations).</br>
 **AnonymousController**: A controller component responsible for handling HTTP requests that do not require authentication, such as getting the menu, searching for a pizza, getting a list of pizzerias, searching for a pizzeria by address, and getting pizza assortment for a specific pizzeria.</br>